-6 Surprising Ways To Improve Breast Cancer Treatment
+6 Surprising Things That May Improve Breast Cancer Treatment

 Yoga

-Up to 80% of women with breast cancer in North America use complementary or integrative therapies, and one of the most effective is yoga.
+Up to 80% of women with breast cancer in North America use complementary or integrative therapies, and one of the most studied is yoga.
 Researchers have found that practicing yoga has a host of health perks, including lowering a person's risk for heart disease, type 2 diabetes, depression and hypertension.
 There's also evidence that yoga may help the side effects of cancer treatment.
 In one 2017 study, doing yoga twice a week improved the levels of fatigue and quality of life for men being going through radiation treatments for prostate cancer.

 It may also help people recover after cancer treatment.
 A study from researchers at Ohio State University looked at 200 breast cancer survivors who had completed treatment in the last three years and were either assigned to 12 weeks of yoga classes or no yoga.
 The researchers found that the women who practiced yoga had lower fatigue and markers of inflammation than women who did not do yoga.